 Local authorities are responsible for:

-- co-ordinating the submission of returns by all maintained schools within their authority
+- co-ordinating the submission of returns by all maintained schools in that authority

-- approving returns for all maintained schools within their authority
+- approving returns for all maintained schools in that authority

 - submitting returns for centrally-employed school staff

 Academies are responsible for the submission and approval of their returns.

 Full details of the information local authorities and academies need to collect can be found in the school workforce census documents collection.

 Census data is submitted to us using COLLECT (Collections Online - Learners, Education, Children and Teachers), our centralised data collection and management system.

 Local authorities should co-ordinate the submission and approval of data for all maintained schools in their region.